 A few steps later, she turned and said, “By the way, we are having strawberry shortcake tonight…” (one of my favorite desserts).
 And with that, she walked back into the house, secure in the knowledge that eventually I would give up, climb down, and come home.

 Of course, my mother did lose her temper from time to time.
 One instance, in particular, stands out among from the rest.
 It too involved a spoon.

 My mother took pride in her home and expected that everything should be kept neat and tidy, including our playroom.
 But being a playroom, it often looked like a bomb went off in it.

 One day, when the clutter became too much for my mom, she told my sisters and me to “Clean it up now!”
-Which is what we did, at first.
-But soon, all those toys beckon to us, “Please play with us.”
+Which is what we did…at first.
+But soon, all those toys beckoned, “Please play with us.”
 Who were we to refuse?

 About an hour later, Mom stopped by to see the progress.
 However, instead of putting things to right, we seemed to have made them worse.
 My mother realized that she had to take charge.
 Like a general marching into battle, she bellowed orders: “Y’all grab something and put it away!”
 My sisters and I scrambled to obey her command.

 All seemed to go well for a bit, but as children are wont to do, we soon lost focus and began playing again.
 I guess that was the straw that broke the camel’s back.
 My mother had had enough!